-Once stabilised, clients may find they wish to strive for a drug-free existence by slowly reducing their dosage – or else they may be satisfied with a maintenance program.
+Once stabilised, clients may find they wish to strive for a drug-free existence by slowly reducing their dosage – or else they may be satisfied with a maintenance program and stay stable.

 Pharmacotherapy has been found to reduce opiate-related harm to both the individual and society.
-Though other treatments exist (cognitive behavioural therapy(CBT), drug detoxification and treatment centres etc.) it is at present our most effective answer to the problems associated with opioid dependence.
+Though other treatments exist (cognitive behavioural therapy(CBT), drug detoxification and (rehab) treatment centres etc., being on a pharmacotherapy program is at present our most effective answer to the problems associated with opioid dependence.

 Pharmacotherapy programs are available throughout most of Australia.

 However, each state or territory has its own pharmacotherapy policy